-Description: Professional Experience 1 will be internships or employment opportunities that will offer students experiences in exploration, observation, internship and presentation.
+Description: Professional Experience 1 will be internships that will offer students experiences in exploration, observation, internship and presentation.
 These essential skills will provide students with a framework for college and career development.
 Students will complete requirements through experiences both inside and outside of Ridgewood High School.